E-Bikes & Bikes Customised to You

 Hey guys, Dustin here.
-CEO of 630.
+CEO of sixthreezero.
 I want to talk to you today about the best bikes for someone who suffers from arthritis.
 Now, I do want to say a disclaimer here before we get started.
 I am not a doctor.
 I'm not giving the opinion that is medically approved, necessarily.
 I have spoken to some doctors, some massage therapists, some people with arthritis, generally speaking.
 So I'm using their opinions and their feedback to present you with my ideas today.

 Arthritis can obviously be a very debilitating condition.
 It can immobilize a lot of people.
-We've had a lot of success stories actually, with 630 bikes, about people with some cases of severe arthritis, actually being able to get back on a bike, because of certain bikes we offer that have certain riding positions.
+We've had a lot of success stories actually, with sixthreezero bikes, about people with some cases of severe arthritis, actually being able to get back on a bike, because of certain bikes we offer that have certain riding positions.
 When we talk about what's the best bike for someone with arthritis, I think there's a couple of ways to approach.
 Number one is really looking at where is arthritis affecting you.
 I know it can show up in all areas of the body, including the neck, the back, the wrists, the knees, anywhere, the legs, the feet, et cetera.
 The hands, in particular.
 I know some of the more common areas obviously would be things like knees, even shoulders and back.

-I'll start with a couple of ideas.
-Number one, there's bikes called recumbent bikes.
+There are bikes called recumbent bikes.
 Now, we actually don't carry recumbent bikes, but recumbent bikes are essentially bikes where you're sitting down and you're peddling with your leg straight out in front of you, and you're literally sitting in a seat.
 Now, these would be great for someone, if you have actually a pretty, I would say a severe case of arthritis, where it's very hard to lift your leg, or you don't really want much pressure on your hips or your shoulders, or even your back.
 Recumbent bikes would be a great option because you're going to be in a very comfortable sitting position, and it's going to take a lot of pressure off your back, off your hips, off your knees, things like that.

 They're very, very comfortable and there's a whole slew of different types of recumbent bikes.
 From the seats, you're sitting into the wheel size, to how low to the ground you are.
 Now I would say that is one negative piece of a recumbent bike, is because of how low they are to the ground, it could be a little bit difficult to get on and off the bike, if bending too low is difficult.
 There are recumbent options that wouldn't be as low to the ground as others.
 So if bending is an issue, try to find a recumbent that maybe is not quite as high as a bicycle, but somewhere in between the really low recumbents and the higher recumbents.